Azure/azure-cosmosdb-java/changelog/README.md

 ## 2.6.13 - 2021-01-20
-- Fixes "request headers is too long" for query plan and CRUD operations on stored procedures.
+- Fixed "request headers is too long" for query plan and CRUD operations on stored procedures.
 - Fixed issue with enabling openssl.

 ## 2.6.12 - 2021-01-18